SOUTH CAROLINA CRIMINAL DEFENSE LAWYER

 Potential criminal penalties may include:

 Not every case results in incarceration, but the risk is real.
+A South Carolina Criminal Defense Lawyer should evaluate not only the court exposure, but also the long-term record, employment, family, and licensing consequences that may follow a conviction.
 A disciplined defense strategy can affect whether charges are dismissed, reduced, resolved intelligently, or prepared for trial.

 Collateral Consequences